-When my friend Ami and I took the short drive to Saugatuck Michigan for two days of rest and relaxation, we didn’t know we also were headed for some fabulous foodie faire.
+When my friend Ami and I took the short drive to Saugatuck Michigan for two days of rest and relaxation, we didn’t know we also were headed for some fabulous foodie fare.
 But every bite we tasted — from the breakfast breads to the after dinner desserts — was better than the one before.

 And we certainly didn’t expect that the very best thing we would eat would come from the kid’s menu.
 Lucky for us, in this case the menu was aimed at “kids of all ages.”